-Organon delivered strong business results in 2022, our first full year as a standalone company.
-Revenue grew 4% excluding the impact of foreign exchange translation, with all three of our franchises contributing to that performance.
-In our journey to become a leader in women's health, we are maximizing our foundational strengths within reproductive health, while expanding our therapeutic areas through business development.
+Organon delivered strong business results in 2023, our second full year as a standalone company.
+Revenue grew 3% excluding the impact of foreign exchange.
+Our vision is to create a better and healthier every day for every woman.
+As part of our journey to help patients around world, we are maximizing our foundational strengths in Women's Health, Biosimilars, and Established Brands, while selectively expanding our therapeutic areas through business development.

-Fiscal Year 2022 Business Performance
+Fiscal Year 2023 Business Performance

-\$6.2B Full year revenue
+\$6.3B

-\$2.1B
+\$1.9B